Level 2 Scotland: Where can you go on holiday and with whom now that restrictions have been eased?

 Who can I go away with?

-Up to six people from two different households can now share holiday accommodation, subject to the provision that people from more than one household should not share a bedroom.
+Up to six people from three different households can now share holiday accommodation, subject to the provision that people from more than one household should not share a bedroom.

 Can I visit England for a holiday?